lightspeedwp/to-search/README.md

 ## Works with the LSX Theme

-Our [theme](https://lsx.lsdev.biz/) works seamlessly with the Tour Operator Plugin, this includes all of the TO Extensions.
+The [Tour Operator Plugin](https://tour-operator.lsdev.biz) and [Extensions](https://tour-operator.lsdev.biz/extensions/) are designed to work seamlessly with the LSX theme.

-We continuously are keeping up-to-date with the latest security and functionality.
+We are always updating our software to add functionality, and maintain latest security protocols.

 ## Gutenberg Compatible Plugin